-- 1 From the main menu, select Profiles. - 2 Select [New Profile]. -or-

-Scroll to any profile.
-Press

-.
-Select New.

-3 Enter the name you want to give the profile.
-See "Entering Text" on page 52.
+- 1 From the main menu, select Profiles. - 2 Select [New Profile]. -or-Scroll to any profile.
+Press .
+Select New. - 3 Enter the name you want to give the profile.
+When you are finished, press ®. - 4 If you want to base this profile on an existing profile: Select Copy from.
+Select the profile you

-- 4 If you want to base this profile on an existing profile: Select Copy from.
-Select the profile you want to base this profile on.
-If you do not choose a profile to copy from, the new profile is based on a default profile. - 5 Press · under Create. - 6 Scroll through the list of options and set their values. - 7 Press · under Done.
+- want to base this profile on.
+If you do not choose a profile to copy from, the new profile is based on a default profile. - 5 Press @ under Create. - 6 Scroll through the list of options and set their values. - 7 Press @ under Done.